Bankruptcy Exemptions Attorney in Portland, Oregon

 Seek Reliable Legal Help

 Oregon bankruptcy exemptions are specific and must be applied to your belongings on the date you file a bankruptcy case.
-Many other exemptions apply, depending on the actual circumstances surrounding the bankruptcy petition.
+Maybe you are better off using the federal exemptions.
+Maybe the exemptions of some other state apply.
+Many other exemptions besides those discussed above exist, depending on the actual circumstances surrounding the bankruptcy petition.
 If you are unsure if your properties or benefits are protected in a bankruptcy case, you should discuss this question early with a reliable bankruptcy attorney.

 If you are struggling with debt and you are considering bankruptcy, call us today at Michael D. O’Brien & Associates by dialing 503-694-4445.
 Our professional Portland OR bankruptcy attorneys can assess your financial situation and help you decide the best course of action to take.